 Research interests: U.S.–Russia arms control | Nuclear disarmament and the NPT framework | Iranian nuclear program and the JCPOA | Nuclear nonproliferation on the Korean peninsula.

-Patricia Jaworek is a Consultant for the Nuclear Threat Initiative (NTI).
-Her work focuses on disarmament, risk reduction and non-proliferation in the context of the NPT and the global catastrophic risks of nuclear weapons.
-Patricia is passionate about finding solutions for arms control and disarmament to manage a changing security environment and ensure that nuclear weapons are never used again.
+Patricia Jaworek is a Program Officer in the Global Nuclear Policy Program at the Nuclear Threat Initiative (NTI) in Washington, DC.
+Her work focuses on disarmament, risk reduction and non-proliferation in the context of the NPT and the global catastrophic risks of nuclear weapons use.
+Patricia is passionate about finding innovative and interdisciplinary solutions for arms control and disarmament to manage a changing security environment and ensure that nuclear weapons are never used again.
 She holds a Master’s degree in Transatlantic Affairs from the Fletcher School and the College of Europe and a law degree from the University of Hamburg with a focus on public international law.
 Alongside the YDCC, Patricia is a member of the Younger Generation Leaders Network and BASIC’s Emerging Voices Network.
-She is fluent in German, Polish, and English, and proficient in French.
+She is fluent in German, Polish, and English, proficient in French, and learning Russian.

-Grace Kier is a James C. Gaither Junior Fellow in the Russia and Eurasia Program at the Carnegie Endowment for International Peace.
-Previously, she worked at the Center for Nonproliferation Studies in Monterey, California, and the PIR Center in Moscow, Russia.
-Grace graduated summa cum laude and Phi Beta Kappa from the College of William & Mary with degrees in Government and Russian/Post-Soviet Studies, and she will begin her Master's in Russia, East European, and Eurasian Studies at Stanford University in autumn 2021.
+Grace Kier is a first-year law student at Yale Law School.
+Previously, she was a James C. Gaither Junior Fellow in the Russia and Eurasia Program at the Carnegie Endowment for International Peace.
+Grace received an M.A. in Russian, East European, and Eurasian Studies from Stanford University and graduated summa cum laude and Phi Beta Kappa from the College of William & Mary with degrees in Government and Russian Studies.
 She has also studied at Saint Petersburg State University and the Moscow State Institute of International Relations (MGIMO) and is proficient in Russian.
 Grace is passionate about arms control, non-proliferation, and disarmament because of the truly global impact of nuclear weapons.

 Research interests: new technologies and arms control | the impact of arms control negotiations on the broader U.S.-Russia relationship